More than 800 Houston ISD academics say they won’t be returning to the classroom subsequent yr

 Loading Video…

-This browser doesn't support the Video aspect.
+This browser does not support the Video factor.

 RELATED: The pandemic’s toll on educators has made Texas’ instructor scarcity worse